Paul Archer - photo Paul Archer - poet, translator

 Home

-Lemons On The Lemon Tree
+Lemons On The Lemon Trees

-Lemons like lanterns hung in the trees,
+Lemons like lanterns in the trees,

-Tired green leaves, darkening sky.
-These are
+tired green leaves, darkening sky.

-Pale green, blotched cream, ochre, brown.
+blotched cream, ochre, green,

-Wild beasts that won't be corralled.
+wild beasts that can't be corralled;

-Belting through, bending their stems,
+belting through, buckling their stems,

-Even they glow like lanterns hung in the trees.
+they glow like lanterns in the trees.

 Poems